shlomisas/JS-Practical-Interview/js/exam1.md

     * For the player use [this iFrame SDK](https://developers.google.com/youtube/iframe_api_reference)
 * Please try express yourself as much you can, try to use your daily basis coding so we can see your level and knowledge

+for any questions please ping me on rnd@sizewhiz.com
-Wish you good luck, s.
+Wish you good luck,
+Shlomi.